-Company with any offices within the EU, or that process the data of any individuals within the EU, must comply with GDPR.
+A company with any offices located within the EU, or one that process the personal data of any EU individuals, (EU data subjects according to GDPR legislation) must comply with the GDPR.
 Given the global nature of most business today, it is likely that the majority of companies – especially those that trade online – will be subject to the GDPR rules.

-While organizations in most countries are likely to be affected by the GDPR, and almost certainly will be if they trade internationally, the largest impact will be felt within the EU itself.
-This is because, logically, they process more data relating to people within the EU.
-As a reminder, the EU Member States are:
+While organizations in most countries are likely to be affected by the GDPR, and almost certainly will be if they process personal data of data subjects in the EU when trading internationally. the greatest impact will be felt within the EU itself.
+This is because, logically, many will process more personal data of EU data subjects.
+As a reminder, the EU member countries subject to GDPR are:

 - Republic of Cyprus

 Even with the upcoming Brexit – the UK’s decision to leave the EU – the GDPR will still be introduced into British law as they will still be part of the Union when the law takes effect.
 It is also worth noting that GDPR standards are already being incorporated into UK law and they will remain as part of the law even when the UK is no longer in the EU.
 So the UK is to remain one of the countries covered by GDPR.
 It remains to be seen in the event of a hard Brexit whether or not the EU will designate the UK an adequate country for data protection purposes, failing receipt of that designation companies will have to use an alternative transfer mechanism.

 All organizations in EU Member States, including public agencies and governments, must process personal data that is collected from anyone within their boundaries according to GDPR rules.
 This still holds true even when the person is a citizen of a non-EU country and visiting Europe.